kevoreilly/CAPEv2/docs/book/src/usage/interactive_desktop.rst

 .. warning::

-    This section is not user friendly YET!
+    * This section is not user friendly YET!
-    We still have to integrate that to CAPE to be all in one.
+    * We still have to integrate that to CAPE to be all in one.
+    * Doesn't support cluster mode.

 To install dependencies please run::